pharmbio/robotlab/labrobots/README.md

 # labrobots

-Web server to our LiCONiC incubator, LiCONiC fridge, and BioTek washer, BioTek dispenser, ImageXpress microscope, and Honeywell barcode scanner.
+Web server to our LiCONiC incubator, LiCONiC fridge, and BioTek washer, BioTek dispenser, ImageXpress microscope, BlueCatBio BlueWash and Honeywell barcode scanner.

 This is used by the robot cellpainter and the robot imager.
 This is part of the AROS system, Open Automated Robotic System for Biological Laboratories,